bllaude/breylaude.github.io/src/posts/00x-const.md

 description:
 permalink: posts/{{ title | slug }}/index.html
 date: '2020-06-17'
-tags: [competitive-programming]
+tags: [cp-notes]
 ---

 I want to compare five things: `char ** a;` `const char ** b;` `char * const * c;` `const char * const * d; const char * const * const e;`

-Haha, what are these things?
+What are these things?
 Explained with 5 small programs.
 Skip to the end of the post for a better explanation.

 ```c
 #include<iostream>